Clinical Development Associate

 This role demands a high level of accuracy, meticulous attention to detail and the ability to complete tasks within specified timelines.
 You will participate as an active member of a multi-disciplinary team to implement, evolve and support clinical development strategies and performance/clinical evaluations for diagnostic development projects.
 Candidates will already have established a high degree of competence in clinical research studies and have a working knowledge of molecular techniques such as qPCR and NGS.
 They will thrive in a dynamic, multifunctional and continually evolving role and work independently with a significant degree of autonomy to carry out requisite tasks.
 International travel to visit collaborators/partners/clinical sites and to co-ordinate clinical studies/trials is an absolute requirement of the role.

-You will have a background in Biomedical Sciences/Biology or other relevant Life Science subject.
+You will have a background in Biomedical Sciences / Biology or other relevant Life Science subject with at least 1 year of experience in a relevant role related to working in a clinical setting or with clinical samples.
 Industry experience is highly desirable, as is experience of working with human clinical samples in a clinical research or ISO accredited laboratory environment.
-Experience in monitoring of clinical studies, bioinformatics (with respect to clinical studies), medical writing and/or clinical sample/tissue procurement could be advantageous.
+Experience in monitoring of clinical trials / studies, bioinformatics (with respect to clinical studies), medical writing and / or clinical sample / tissue procurement is advantageous.
 You will be conversant with the principles of ICH GCP, SOPs, regulatory requirements and legislation pertaining to the conduct of clinical evaluation studies for in vitro diagnostics.
-You will enjoy working within a dynamic multidisciplinary team and be confident in seeking out and liaising with existing and new stakeholders.
+You will enjoy working in a dynamic role within a multidisciplinary team and be confident in seeking out and liaising with existing and new stakeholders.

 Your salary will be determined by qualifications and experience.
 In addition, LifeArc offers a defined contribution pension scheme, private health insurance, a flexible benefits scheme and 31 days paid holiday per year.